enear/git-utils/hooks/README.md

 # Git Hooks

-This project contains a set of useful hooks.
+This project contains a set of git hooks.

+## Post Commit

+Outputs warnings after a commit.

+### Readme

+Outputs a warning if a `README.md` file does not exist in Maven projects.

-## Changelog
+### Changelog

-Output a warning if a `CHANGELOG.md` file does not exist in Maven projects after a commit or if a commit did not update the change log when modifications to the respective project occurred.
+Outputs a warning if a `CHANGELOG.md` file does not exist in Maven projects or if a commit did not update the change log when modifications to the respective project occurred.

-## Readme

-Outputs a warning if a `README.md` file does not exist in Maven projects after a commit.